jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 ## Testing

 Sometimes the Discover Tests functionality fails, often for path issues.
 Remember, even if it fails you can always runs tests by doing `python -m pytest my_tests`

+## Troubleshooting

+#### Environmental Variables

+Sometimes environmental variables won't show up in VSCode.
+I've found that this can sometimes happen whe VSCode is launch from the application icon.
+If this is happening, you can open VSCode directly from the terminal with `code .` and it should have your environmental variables.
+If you still don't see them, make sure they are present in your terminal.

 ## To Try